-I recognise Mr B will not be able to receive further treatment via 'touch-ups' under the 'Lifetime Guarantee' because the supplier is now out of business.
+I recognise Mr T will not be able to receive further treatment via 'touch-ups' under the 'Lifetime Guarantee' because the supplier is now out of business.
 However, any loss in relation to this aspect of the contract is not easy to assess.
 I say this because:

-- in order to qualify for the ongoing 'touch-ups' Mr B would have to continue to spend money on retainers twice a year; and - there is no certainty Mr B would be approved for further 'touch-ups' each year as this is at the discretion of the supplier's dentist.
+- in order to qualify for the ongoing 'touch-ups' Mr T would have to continue to spend money on retainers twice a year; and - there is no certainty Mr T would be approved for further 'touch-ups' each year as this is at the discretion of the supplier's dentist.

-I do accept there is a potential loss here though.
+I do accept there is a loss here though.
 It just isn't easy to assess what the value of any perceived loss might be.
-It is, however, important to note that any potential loss I am considering is not to remedy a failure in respect of the core treatment or Mr B's dissatisfaction with achieving the desired results from it.
+It is, however, important to note that any potential loss I am considering is not to remedy a failure in respect of the core treatment or Mr T's dissatisfaction with achieving the desired results from it.
 As I have said - I don't consider there is persuasive evidence available to HFL that there was a breach of contract in respect of this.
 The loss here is that of future aftercare under the 'Lifetime Guarantee'.
 Something, that is uncertain and difficult to quantify.

-Furthermore, despite the 'lifetime' nature of the guarantee this would not have come at no further cost to Mr B, as he would have had to continue purchasing retainers twice a year too.
+Furthermore, despite the 'lifetime' nature of the guarantee this would not have come at no further cost to Mr T, as he would have had to continue purchasing retainers twice a year too.
 He might have done this but there is no certainty this would have happened indefinitely.

-I recognise that Mr B had already been approved for a 'touch-up' in November 2023 which he said he did not receive.
-So there is a more quantifiable loss there in respect of aftercare.
-However, I also have to factor in that it isn't certain if Mr B would have continued being approved for treatment after that on a yearly basis.
-And I also need recognise that he has benefited from receiving some initial aftercare prior to that.
+I recognise that Mr T had been approved for a further 'touch-up' just before the supplier went out of business.
+However, I also have to factor in that it isn't certain if Mr T would have continued being approved for treatment beyond this.
+And I also need recognise that he has benefited from receiving some initial aftercare prior to this.

-I note HFL has provided information from the supplier to indicate that the financial value of a 'touch-up' treatment is £220.
+I note HFL has provided information from the supplier to indicate that the financial value of 'touch-up' treatment is £220.
 Ultimately, it is difficult to say if that is exactly what it is worth.
-But it does represent almost a 15% refund of the cash price of Mr B's treatment.
-And considering the uncertainties about the extent of Mr B's ongoing receipt of future benefits, and the fact Mr B has received the aligners so that he could complete the core treatment, it doesn't seem unreasonable that HFL in considering the Section 75 claim would deem this an effective 'price reduction' to remedy any perceived loss of aftercare benefit from the supplier ceasing trading.
-So in the particular circumstances here I think it should pay Mr B this.
+But it does represent almost a 14% refund of the cash price of Mr T's treatment.
+And considering the uncertainties about the extent of Mr T's ongoing receipt of future benefits, and the fact Mr T has received the aligners so that he could complete the core treatment, it doesn't seem unreasonable that HFL in considering the Section 75 claim would deem this an effective 'price reduction' to remedy any perceived loss of aftercare benefit from the supplier ceasing trading.
+So in the particular circumstances here I think it should pay Mr T this.

 In deciding what is fair I have thought carefully about the proportionality of the proposed refund.
-In doing so I consider it is likely that the amount Mr B paid via finance was substantially for the initial core treatment he had received already and not any refinements via aftercare.
+In doing so I consider it is likely that the amount Mr T paid via finance was substantially for the initial core treatment received already and not any refinements via aftercare.
 So a significant refund would seem disproportionate here.

-Following my decision, it is up to Mr B if he wishes to approach HFL in respect of discussing any plan to settle any outstanding amounts on the finance (if applicable) and what HFL will do in respect of his credit file as a result of an agreement it reaches.
-My decision here is not about this matter - but if Mr B considers HFL has not been positive and sympathetic in respect of this he may decide to complain about it separately.
+Following my decision, it is up to Mr T if he wishes to approach HFL in respect of discussing any plan to settle any outstanding amounts on the finance (if applicable) and what HFL will do in respect of his credit file as a result of an agreement it reaches.
+My decision here is not about this matter - but if Mr T considers HFL has not been positive and sympathetic in respect of this he may decide to complain about it separately.